overture-stack/pensato/README.md

         password: baa5a0964d3320fbc0c6a922140453c8513ea24ab8fd0577034804a967248096
 ```

-This is a simple auth scheme that uses users configured in the application configuration.

-Passwords are SHA256 hashes.
-When generating your own ensure you strip newlines.
-For example:
 ```bash
 echo -n mynewpass | sha256sum
 ```

 ### Ego
+Pensato can be configured as a client of Ego.
+Users login with their emails and API Keys.

 ```
 -Dspring.profiles.active=simple
 ```
-Pensato can be configured as a client of Ego.
-Users login with their emails and API Keys.

 ```yaml
 auth: